jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/supply/index.md

 ## Mitigation

-An updated version of phpwcms is available at the vendor page.
+There is currently no patch available for this vulnerability.

 ## Credits